 Mobile phone signal here is good to reasonable, depending on your network.
 Portugal Telecom’s MEO network has the best coverage.
 Vodafone is patchy to poor.
 If your network doesn’t work here, you’ll get a signal in Luadas.

-In summer, the outdoor café in Benfeita has free wifi.
+In summer, the outdoor café by the river beach in Benfeita has free wifi.
 The café/restaurant in Pardieiros, the next village along from Benfeita, has free wifi year round.
-My own internet connection is wireless, has patchy reception and a limited data allowance, so is not available for volunteers’ use except in emergencies.

 If you don’t have your own laptop/tablet/smartphone, free computers with internet access are available for use at Côja library 8km away.

 There’s a lively social scene in summer revolving around the river beach, craft cooperative and local cafés.
 There’s lots of music, local markets, events, workshops, parties and lots of opportunities to meet locals and other eco-immigrants.

 There were great walks to take in the surrounding hills and valleys.
 There will be again.